Maaak/rekapi/docs/upgrading.md

 }
 ````

-### `Rekapi.CSSRenderer.prototype.play` is now called `Rekapi.CSSRenderer.prototype.animateWithCSS`
+### `Rekapi.DOMRenderer.prototype.play` is now called `Rekapi.DOMRenderer.prototype.animateWithCSS`

-This is done to avoid confusion with `Rekapi.prototype.play` and also be more consistent with `Rekapi.CSSRenderer.prototype.canAnimateWithCSS`.
+This is done to avoid confusion with `Rekapi.prototype.play` and also be more consistent with `Rekapi.DOMRenderer.prototype.canAnimateWithCSS`.

-### `Rekapi.prototype.toCSS` is now `Rekapi.CSSRenderer.prototype.toString`
+### `Rekapi.prototype.toCSS` is now `Rekapi.DOMRenderer.prototype.toString`

 These modules have been combined.
 To generate the CSS string directly: